gbouras13/plassembler/README.md

 Other Future Directions
 ------
 At the moment, plassembler is designed for users with hybrid ONT long read (R9.4.1 and earlier) and matching short read data.
 However, with the new Kit 14 chemistry, ONT long reads may be accurate enough that short read sequencing is not required to polish bacterial assemblies.
-Other approaches may be more appropriate for Kit 14 long read only assemblies - see https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA - this is a work in progress.
+Other approaches may be more appropriate for Kit 14 long read only assemblies - see https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA - this is not supported at the moment but may be in the future.